dkrajzew/c64tools/docs/use_filemerge.md

 filemerge bb_game_disc.bin bb_hex_game.bin bb_prg_game_disc.bin
 ```

-Reads the files “bb_hex_game.bin” and “bb_prg_game_disc.bin” into an empty memory to the addresses defined by their first two bytes.
+Reads the files “bb_hex_game.bin” and “bb_prg_game_disc.bin” into an empty memory to the addresses defined by the first two bytes stored in the files.
 Saves the resulting memory to “bb_game_disc.bin”.